-Discount, DST, Underwriting, Selling, PDTC and PDEx fees are estimates
+Discount, DST, Underwriting, Selling, PDTC and PDEx fees are estimates The actual net proceeds will depend on the amount issued per tranche

 In the event that the actual expenses relating to the Offer differ from the above estimates, the actual net proceeds to the Company from the Offer may be higher or lower than the expected net proceeds set forth above.
 Any increase or decrease in the net proceeds to the Company shall be addressed by making a corresponding increase or decrease, as the case may be, to the Company's provision for working capital requirements.